-Deaths confirmed as gunmen attack Mali Tourist resort
+Deaths confirmed as gunmen attack Mali tourist resort

-Shots were fired and smoke could been seen at a Mali resort east of the nation’s capital Bamako on Sunday evening.
+At least two people are dead after gunmen stormed a Western-friendly Mali resort just outside the nation's capital, Bamako, on Sunday evening, authorities said.

-The gunfire and smoke stemmed from Le Campement Kangaba in Dougourakoro, a luxury resort popular with Western tourists on the weekends, according to Diakate Benson, a spokesman for the Malian President of the National Assembly.
+Gunfire could be heard and smoke could be seen rising from Le Campement Kangaba in Dougourakoro, a luxury resort popular with Western tourists on the weekends, according to Diakate Benson, a spokesman for the Malian President of the National Assembly.

-Benson added that French and Malian troops were on location to respond to the ongoing attack.
-No details of casualties was provided.

 "Security forces are in place.
 Campement Kangaba is blocked off and an operation is under way," Cisse told Reuters.
 "The situation is under control."